lms-07/AMS-M2ESL/README.md

 Please kindly cite our work if this work is helpful for your research.

-[1] M. Li, W. Li, Y. Liu, Y. Huang and G. Yang, "Adaptive Mask Sampling and Manifold to Euclidean Subspace Learning with Distance Covariance Representation for Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2023.3265388.
+[1] M. Li, W. Li, Y. Liu, Y. Huang and G. Yang, "Adaptive Mask Sampling and Manifold to Euclidean Subspace Learning With Distance Covariance Representation for Hyperspectral Image Classification," in IEEE Transactions on Geoscience and Remote Sensing, vol. 61, pp. 1-18, 2023, Art no. 5508518.

 BibTex entry:
 ```text